 The following is an excerpts from our article titled "Bonga Oil Spillage: Niger Delta, and Sustainable Development" posted January 02, 2012 ( http://hamiltonatlarge.blogspot.com/2012/01/bonga-oil-spill-royal-dutch-and.html)

-Presently, it cost Shell much more to provide security for its workers and facilities in comparison to what other oil companies, similarly situated, pay to maintain production at the same capacity.
-The facts are whenever Shell declares force majeure; both Shell and federal government suffer enormous financial setbacks, running into millions of dollars in revenues, royalties, and taxes.
-When those are factor into the huge security budget and the replacement cost resulting from recurring expenses associated with burning and lootings, you would have much more than enough to finance the demands of the local communities before they escalate out of control into kidnapping proportion.
-According to International Finance Corporation (IFC)“before disputes escalate to settlement at international level, companies must ensure that they have in place adequate mechanisms for dispute resolution between its stakeholders and the communities.
-A grievance mechanism should provide a way for the communities to hold the company accountable, to be sure it take community inputs seriously, deal with them through a clear and transparence process, follow through with actions, and communication with the community.”
+Presently, it costs Shell much more to provide security for its workers and facilities in comparison to what other oil companies, similarly situated, pay to maintain production at the same capacity.
+The facts are that whenever Shell declares force majeure, both Shell and the federal government suffer enormous financial setbacks, running into millions of dollars in revenues, royalties, and taxes.
+When those are factored into the huge security budget and the replacement cost resulting from recurring expenses associated with burning and lootings, you would have much more than enough to finance the demands of the local communities before they escalate out of control into kidnapping proportions.
+According to the International Finance Corporation (IFC), “before disputes escalate to settlement at the international level, companies must ensure that they have in place adequate mechanisms for dispute resolution between their stakeholders and the communities.
+A grievance mechanism should provide a way for the communities to hold the company accountable, to be sure it takes community inputs seriously, deals with them through a clear and transparent process, follows through with actions, and communicates with the community.”

-The demand for the integration of human rights, human development and sustainable development within the framework of every investment agreements in the extractive sector, is not just an in intellectual exercise.
-It is real and achievable, if diligently pursued.
-Investment Treaties and Stabilization Clauses do not provide the kind of stability that developing some forms of relationship (social license) with the community provides.
+The demand for the integration of human rights, human development and sustainable development within the framework of every investment agreement in the extractive sector is not just an intellectual exercise.
+It is real and achievable if diligently pursued.
+Investment Treaties and Stabilisation Clauses do not provide the kind of stability that developing some forms of relationship (social license) with the community provides.

 .